 The availability of software applications on public computers may vary by location.
 If you have questions about available software, or if you are an instructor with a request for software you would like installed on our public computers, email email@example.com.
 Please allow up to nine weeks for new software requests, which is typically how long it takes us to ensure proper licensing and test for technical feasibility.

 Other Campus Computing and Faculty Resources

 - The Computing and Communication site maintained by IT Services provides a central source of information about Stanford's technology-related tools and resources, from software and servers to networks and mobile phones.

-- See Online Learning at Stanford for resources and venues for Stanford's online learning and teaching opportunities.
+- See Online Learning at Stanford for resources and support for teaching public/blended courses or developing online educational content or tools.